10 Best Herbal Creams For Premenstrual Syndrome

 Foeniculum vulgare, commonly known as fennel, is often used in herbal creams to alleviate symptoms of premenstrual syndrome (PMS).

-However, it is important to consult with a healthcare provider before using fennel creams, especially for those with allergies or existing medical conditions.
+However, it is important to consult a healthcare provider before using these creams, especially if you have sensitive skin or are pregnant.